 - Email address

-Your origin country is determined at the time you subscribe to our newsletters and may not always be accurate.
-Your country is identified by temporarily using your IP address, the latter which we do not store.
+Your city and country of origin are determined at the time you subscribe to our newsletters and may not always be accurate, as it is identified by using your IP address.

 How we collect your information